KotOnBoard/rf_discharge_calc/Readme.txt

 Example: 'asd[1,10,1]', '{4,14,2}', '1,10,0.5'

 	The important part is that it's value is a string and includes ',' between 3 numbers <a>, <b>, <c>.

+		2.2.2.1 Text file argument 'pair'

+	Currently only one text file argument is implemented.
+	If inside parent-list of config there will be a string 'pair' after dictionary with parameters, program will check for any lists with equal length, and if there is only one group with equal length, then iterator will provide them in pairs by index, while combining that pair with all other iterative arguments.

 		2.3.
 Plotmaker